Are you over 50 and struggling with stubborn belly fat? You’re not alone. As we age, losing weight becomes more challenging, but it’s not impossible.

 Add Cardio Exercises Like HIIT (With Doctor’s Approval)

 High-Intensity Interval Training (HIIT) can be very effective for burning fat.
-It involves short bursts of intense exercise followed by periods of rest.
+HIIT involves short bursts of intense exercise followed by periods of rest.
 Always check with your doctor before starting a new exercise program, especially if you have any health concerns.

 Aim for at Least 150 Minutes of Moderate Activity Weekly